jamesgrams/guystation/README.md

 11. There is a script called `backup_saves.sh` in the `helper` directory that you can edit to copy your savedata to another location on your computer.
 Personally, I run the script each night in cron and copy the data to my mounted Google Drive.
 12. Turn off notifications.
 You can do this in Ubuntu settings.
 13. Disable auto-checking and notifications of new Ubuntu versions in Update Manager.
 This will prevent update popups.
+14. Set the default input/output audio device on login.
+You can do this by doing the following.
+Find your output/input device by running `pactl list short sinks` or `pactl list short sources`, respectively.
+Create an entry in `~/.config/autostart/` similar to `~/.config/autostart/guystation.desktop` to run the command `pactl set-default-sink '<device name>'` or `pactl set-default-source '<device name>'`, respectively.
+You may have to comment out the line `load-module module-switch-on-connect` in `/etc/pulse/default.pa` as well.

 ## Emulator Specific Setup
 For all emulators, you will have to setup your controller(s).
 You can do this by opening emulator GUIs by clicking a system image when it is the selected system.
 This will launch the emulator without any game allowing you to choose options.